 Measure and take photos of the spaces you want to fill.

-Draw a diagram of your plan for each area.
+Draw a simple diagram or sketch of your ideas for each area.

 keep in mind bloom time, growth height and width, and spacing requirements.

-Next month we will start putting our plan into action.
 Have fun imagining your most beautiful gardens yet!
-I can't wait to see that plans you come up with.
-Please feel free to share them with me:)
+I can't wait to see the plans you come up with.
+Please share them with me :)